jyoungblood/0x00-laravel-deploy/readme.md

-# Server prep / prerequisites
+# A - Server prep

 Before installing, make sure you have set up the following with cPanel:

-- [ ] cPanel user with SSH access (for the whole cpanel account, site owner or whatever)
+- [ ] 1 - cPanel user with SSH access (for the whole cpanel account, site owner or whatever)
-  - [ ] (optional) SSH keys - I personally like to have an SSH key saved locally so I'm not prompted for a password
+  - [ ] 1a - (optional) SSH keys - I personally like to have an SSH key saved locally so I'm not prompted for a password
-  - [ ] Git access set up for SSH user - I like to share with other accounts
     - Do this as root to copy from another site:
     - ```mv /home/example/.ssh /home/example/.ssh_bk```
-    - ```cp /home/othersite/.gitconfig /home/example```
     - ```cp -R /home/othersite/.ssh /home/example```
     - ```chown -R example:example /home/example/.ssh```
+  - [ ] 1b - Git config for SSH user - I like to share with other accounts (based on JY acct)
+    - Do this as root to copy from another site:
+    - ```cp /home/othersite/.gitconfig /home/example```
+    - ```chown example:example /home/example/.gitconfig```

-- [ ] Root domain (`example.com`) and relevant subdomains (`staging.example.com`, `dev.example.com`, etc)
+- [ ] 2 - Root domain (`example.com`) and relevant subdomains (`staging.example.com`, `dev.example.com`, etc)
   - Docroots are expected to be the cPanel defaults: `public_html`, `staging.example.com`, etc
   - ?? maybe let AutoSSL run idk (after it's run once you should be fine)
   - You _could_ choose to "Force HTTPS Redirect" on the cPanel Domains screen, but we'll be adding a .htaccess rule to do the same thing
   - PHP default version should be >= 8.3.
 If not, change this on the MultiPHP screen, but only AFTER the .htaccess

-- [ ] Update any PHP defaults in the MultiPHP INI editor.
+- [ ] 3 - Update any PHP defaults in the MultiPHP INI editor.
 I usually do something like this:
   - allow_url_fopen: enabled
   - file_uploads: enabled
   - post_max_size: 100M